Excellence and transmission

 Internationally renowned musicians will lead multidisciplinary sessions with 15 young talents selected in Europe by audition.
 This limited number of students creates the best conditions to share knowledge, but also promotes exchanges and communication between the young talents and the guest artists.

-Guest artists and young talents will explore the great chamber music repertoire during three sessions of ten days each, over a two-year cycle.
+Guest artists and young talents will explore the great chamber music repertoire during sessions of ten days each.
 Teaching will take part in a spirit of sharing and openness, and will break down barriers between disciplines.
 It will allow for dialogue on an artistic level that goes beyond pure instrumental considerations.

 In the spirit of the European Enlightenment